Mid Rhondda F.C.: The Formation of Mid Rhondda F.C.

 Early attempts to form a football club were placed on hold when industrial unrest spread through the Rhondda during 1910 and 1911.
 The coal mining area of the valleys experienced several strikes centred on the Glamorgan Colliery in Llwynypia, neighbouring Tonypandy.
-The events game to a climax in 1911 with the Tonypandy riots, where the town centre was vandalised and looted.
+The events came to a climax in 1911 with the Tonypandy riots, where the town centre was vandalised and looted.

 In 1912, with the events of the previous years settled, an attempt was made to introduce a football team in Tonypandy.
-The Mid Rhondda Football Club was set up, and a Board of Directors founded.
-All were from the Tonypandy area and were a cross section of tradesmen and workers representatives.
+The Mid Rhondda Football Club was set up, and a board of directors founded.
+All of the board members were from the Tonypandy area and were a cross section of tradesmen and workers representatives.
 Amongst the shareholders was D.A.
 Thomas, the owner of the Cambrian Combine of collieries, which had been at the heart of the strike just a year prior.

 The club applied to join the Southern League and was accepted even though the club had yet to select a team.
 With a fortnight to go before the start of the 1912–13 season the club was facing closure due to lack of funds, but good press encouraged the promoters to carry on and a week later the team had a manager and enough players for a starting XI.
 The club's swift growth earned them the nickname The Mushrooms, though normally called The Mush.
 Their first season in the Second Division of the Southern League saw them face the first teams of Cardiff City, Swansea Town, Croydon Common and Luton Town.
 Mid Rhondda made a steady if unspectacular start to their professional career, finishing 8th out of 13 teams in their first season.

 The promoters were happy with the club's progress in their first season, and over the next few seasons the team were often supported by crowds of over 10,000.
 Despite some good figures these crowds were inconsistent.
 The home clash with Newport County in 1913 for example witnessed just 3,000 spectators, leading to financial concerns.
 The team finished a respectful 7th in the 1913/14 season, in an expanded league of 16 clubs.
 The 1914/15 season saw a drop in fortunes with the team winning just 3 of their 12 games and ending 12th from 13.
 The club suspended play during the First World War, and the club lay dormant until the first season after the war.